Lee Child

 Lee Child is a member of The Nielsen Bestseller Award's 21st Century Platinum Hall of Fame.

-No Plan B was ranked as one of the Best Thrillers of 2022 by The Real Book Spy website listing it among the top 15 Action, Political, Military, and Spy Thrillers.
+The Real Book Spy website listing it among the top 15 Action, Political, Military, and Spy Thrillers.

-Lee Child Awards & Accolades
+Lee Child: Awards & Accolades

-Lee Child have won many awards including:
+Lee Child has won many awards including:

 - Killing Floor won the Barry Award, Best First Novel, in 1998 as well as the Anthony Award - Best First Mystery in 1998, Nielsen Awards - Platinum Bestseller in 2018.